corp-por/codex-website/source/_posts/ancorp.md

 # Gameplay Improvements

-The addition of Public Servers is a huge, but we've been making progress improving the gameplay our engine with two very significant updates.
+The addition of Public Servers is huge, but we've been making progress improving the gameplay of our engine with two very significant updates.

 ## Network Optimizations